dccartagena/dccartagena.github.io/_supervision_proposals/2025-peml-pollution.md

 ## Motivation

-This project aims to explore the injection of prior information coming from first-principle models into deep learning models to forecast time series coming from air pollution data.
+This project investigates the integration of first-principle fluid dynamic models into deep learning frameworks to enhance air pollution time series forecasting.
+By leveraging these models, we aim to guide the learning process of neural networks, hypothesizing that this will improve their ability to capture pollutant dispersion patterns.
+The approach will be evaluated by comparing the performance of standard deep learning models with their physics-enhanced counterparts, assessing improvements in prediction accuracy, generalizability, and interpretability.

-The idea is to use selected fluid dynamic models to influence the output of deep and evaluate the performance change.
+This project is the continuation of [Design of a Deep Learning approach to simulate and forecast smog clouds](/ideas-projects/2022-air-medellin).

 <div style="text-align: center;">
     <img src="/images/pollution.jpg"